wheelnext/wheelnext/docs/proposals/pepxxx_wheel_variant_support.md

 #### `*.dist-info/variant.json`: the packaged variant metadata file

-The `variant.json` file is placed inside variant wheels, in the `*.dist-info/` directory containing the wheel metadata.
+The `variant.json` file must be present in the `*.dist-info/` directory of a built variant wheel.
-It is serialized into JSON, with a variant metadata dictionary being the top object.
-In addition to the shared metadata imported from `pyproject.toml`, it contains a `variants` object that must list exactly one variant - the variant provided by the wheel.
+It is serialized into JSON, with the variant metadata dictionary being the top object.
+It must include all the variant metadata present in `pyproject.toml`, copied as indicated in the individual key sections.
+In addition to that, it must
+contain:

-The `$schema` URL must correspond to the schema file supplied in the appendix of this PEP.
-The URL contains the version of the format, and a new version must be added to the appendix whenever the format changes in the future.
+- a `$schema` key whose value is the URL corresponding to the schema file supplied in the appendix of this PEP.
+The URL contains the version of the format, and a new version must be added to the appendix whenever the format changes in the future,

+- a `variants` object listing exactly one variant - the variant provided by the wheel.

-**The variant.json file corresponding to the wheel built from the example pyproject.toml file for x86-64-v3 would look like:**
+The variant.json file corresponding to the wheel built from the example pyproject.toml file for x86-64-v3 would look like:

 ```jsonc
 {